mikofb/mikdoc/README.md

 ### Step 02: Migrate

-This step will create a `documents` table in your database!
-:warning: Ensure that there's none for now.
+This step will create a `documents` table in your database, so ensure that there's none for now.

 ```
 php artisan migrate